caldwellRobotics/RoboSoccer/README.md

 - Motors

 ## Rules of the Competition

+### General Rules

+1. **Assembly Location and Mentor Accompaniment**: All robots must be assembled at the CogAI Lab located in the library, and team members must be accompanied by their mentors during the assembly process.

+2. **Material Restrictions**: No materials are permitted to be taken outside the premises of the lab at any time during the competition.

+3. **Responsibility for Damage or Loss**: Teams are fully responsible for any damage or loss incurred to any components provided.
+In the event of damage or loss, team members may be subjected to fines.

+4. **Qualification Criteria**: To qualify for the competition, each team must fulfill the following criteria:
+   - At least two team member must attend the final event.
+   - A working robot must be completed and presented by the time of the final event.

+5. **Optional Additional Components**: Teams have the option to incorporate extra components, beyond those provided, at their own expense.

 ### General Competition Rules
 - Each team can have up to [X] members.
 - Robots must fit within the specified dimensions.